University Assessment Team

 B.S. in Mathematics & Biology, Providence College

-J.D. from Suffolk University Law School
+J.D. from Cornell Law School

-B.A from State University of New York at Stony Brook
+B.S from University of New Hampshire

 Lisa Hansen is a Professor of Mathematics and Computer Science and the Associate Director of Assessment at Western New England University.
 Since 2013, she has coordinated the assessment of general education for the institution.
 She has presented at regional and national assessment conferences, and her current assessment interests include inter-rater reliability, assignment design, assessing general education, and fostering a culture of assessment.